Black Dresses: 2018-2019: Wasteisolation, Thank You, and Love and Affection for Stupid Little Bitches

 Black Dresses was formed in 2017 by self-taught musicians Ada Rook and Devi McCallion after Rook sent McCallion a beat on Twitter.
 They released their first single, a cover of M.I.A.'s "Paper Planes", in December 2017.

 The duo released their debut album, Wasteisolation, in April 2018.
 The album was created entirely through online collaboration, with McCallion based in Toronto and Rook in Vancouver.
 Wasteisolation received positive coverage by Noisey, Stereogum and The Fader who called it "a raw, abrasive, and deliriously catchy album about surviving as trans women in an antagonistic world."
-This was followed shortly by the EP Hell Is Real, released in October of the same year.
+This was followed shortly by the EP HELL IS REAL, released in October of the same year.
 The EP featured in Stereogum's Best EPs of 2018 list, with the duo also featuring in the publication's list of best new artists.

 In February 2019, Black Dresses released their second studio album, Thank You.
 In May, they released Dreams Come True 2019, a remix EP consisting of new versions of several Wasteisolation tracks.
 The band released their third studio album, Love and Affection for Stupid Little Bitches in August 2019.
 The album was reviewed positively, with Pitchfork's Colin Joyce awarding an album a rating of 7.7, and Noisey including the record on its "22 Best Albums You May Have Missed in 2019" list.

-2020: Peaceful as Hell and breakup
+2020: Peaceful as Hell and initial disbandment

 In March 2020, a full-length animated video for the Wasteisolation track "Nausea" was released.
 On 13 April 2020, the second anniversary of Wasteisolation's release, Black Dresses released their fourth LP, Peaceful as Hell.
 The album received a rating of 7.6 from Pitchfork, with Leah Mandel stating, "Especially with the world's hellishness currently blaring at us, every social disparity spotlighted and exacerbated, loneliness and doubt deepened to an extreme degree, Peaceful as Hell is perfect medicine".

-The duo announced via Twitter on May 26, 2020, that Black Dresses would be disbanding, citing the harassment received by McCallion as the reason.
-The band's music was also temporarily taken off streaming services.
-On 10 July 2020, after the duo disbanded, a remix of 100 Gecs song, "745 Sticky", was released on the remix album 1000 Gecs and the Tree of Clues.
-On 21 December 2020, the duo released a single with ESPer99 titled "World Peace", recorded in 2019.
-McCallion and Rook also continued to release solo music under the names Girls Rituals and Ada Rook respectively.
+The duo announced via Twitter on 26 May 2020, that Black Dresses would be disbanding, citing the harassment received by McCallion as the reason.
+The band's music was also temporarily taken off streaming services. in July 2020, after the duo disbanded, a remix of 100 gecs song, "745 Sticky", was released on the remix album 1000 Gecs and the Tree of Clues.
+On 20 December 2020, a new single titled "World Peace" featuring ESPer99 was announced on Twitter, which was recorded in 2019.
+The single was released the next day on 21 December 2020.
+McCallion and Rook also continued to release solo music, with McCallion using the alias Girls Rituals and Rook using her real name.